SAP/task-management-sample-app-sfsf-solutions/README.md

     Wait for the integration to finish.
 You can check the status of the process with the **Check Status** button next to your system name.

 11. In the SAP BTP cockpit, check the status of the registration process.
-To do so, navigate to your global account, and on the **Systems** page, check if the status of the SAP System has changed to **Registered**.
+To do so, navigate to your global account, and on the **Systems** page, check if the status of the SAP system has changed to **Registered**.

 If you are already on the **Systems** page, refresh the page to check if the status has changed.